ShubhSingh/SpringMvcTutorial/SpringSecurityHibernateAnnotationExample/README.md

 That’s it for the basic introduction.

-For Oracle Db Connection use below connection details:
+This project is created with Apache Derby DB but in case you want to use Oracle DB then the Oracle Db Connection details are as follows:

 jdbc.driverClassName = oracle.jdbc.driver.OracleDriver

 jdbc.url = jdbc:oracle:thin:@localhost:1521:xe

 jdbc.username = HR

 jdbc.password = hradmin

 hibernate.dialect = org.hibernate.dialect.OracleDialect

 hibernate.show_sql = true

 hibernate.format_sql = true